Text/WhatsApp UK (+44) 7352 088 604

 A Call for Changing Paradigms

 Despite neurofeedback being around for more than sixty years, it remains largely unknown in mainstream healthcare.
-During my eighteen years in the UK’s health system, from frontline care to national training, I never once came across it.
-That reflects how dominant the pharmaceutical model has become.
+During Coach Michelle's near two decade professional career in healthcare and also as a patient in numerous departments, she had never heard of it, reflecting how dominant the pharmaceutical model has become.

-I am not anti-medication, but I am passionate about expanding what real care looks like & committed to a broader, neuroscience-informed approach, one that shifts treatment and diagnostic paradigms and truly addresses root-level brain and nervous system regulation.
+She is not anti-medication, but is passionate about expanding what real care looks like & committed to a broader, neuroscience-informed approach, one that shifts treatment and diagnostic paradigms and truly addresses root-level brain and nervous system regulation.

-At RecaliBRAINtion® my assessments take between 60-120 minutes minimum, are done over time to see you in different states and also never online, but only in person.
-I work with over 100 symptoms that encumbis most mental health conditions.
+At RecaliBRAINtion® assessments take between 60-120 minutes minimum, are done over time to see you in different states and also never online, but only in person.
+Coach Michelle helps clients navigate over 100 symptoms, touching nearly every aspect of mental, physical, emotional & neurological health.

 Learn more: see success reviews, the assessment process & neurofeedback on the pages or blogs.